-However, technological change can cause fairly significant levels of unemployment, especially amongst unskilled workers.
+However, technological change can cause relatively significant levels of unemployment, especially amongst unskilled workers.

 For example, technological improvements led to the relative decline of heavy British manufacturing (e.g. coal industry).
 Many unskilled manual workers lost their jobs.
 At the same time, new jobs were being created in the service sector, and for more high tech skilled jobs.
 However, because coal miners and steelworkers were often concentrated in certain geographical areas and had limited skills, it was often very difficult for them to get a new job.

 The coal miners who lost their job because of technological change found themselves unemployed because of:

-- occupational immobilities (lack of skills to work in service sector)
+- occupational immobilities (lack of skills to work in the service sector)

 - geographical immobilities (difficulties of moving to areas where new jobs are created)

 In the long-term, the unemployed should be able to take new jobs which are created.
 But, if the labour market is inflexible, then this time period may be quite considerable.

 Therefore, if workers are threatened with job losses as a result of new technology, the solution is not to stop technological change, but to overcome market failure in removing labour market inflexibilities.
 Education and retraining to help the unemployed find new jobs.

 Technological change and Pareto Improvement

-Technological change leads to higher economic welfare, however it is not necessarily a Pareto improvement.
-The mass of the population see a small rise in living standards.
-But, some workers may see a dramatic drop in living standards, whilst they seek to to find a new job.
+Technological change leads to higher economic welfare, however, it is not necessarily a Pareto improvement.
+The mass of the population may see a small rise in living standards.
+But, some workers may see a dramatic drop in living standards, while they seek to find a new job.